 If you do not register your dog, you will be liable to fines of up to $3,000.

-Complete your dog registration application form from this page and bring it into any Council service centre or Postshop to pay your fees.
+Complete your dog registration application form from this page and bring it into any Council service centre.
 Or you can do this by:

 You are eligible for a discounted fee if you: